carlonicora/RAW/jinx.md

 Jinx is a minimal ruleset which will help you run your plotted campaigns.
 It is a framework which aims to help Storytellers to resolve actions and to help characters grow.
 What you are reading is not a full-fledged role-playing game, but you can adapt it to every setting you like.

+The first part of the book is dedicated to the pure game mechanics.
+In a couple of pages you, either player or storyteller, will know how to resolve actions.
+With the technicality out of the door, it is time to know how to build characters.
+Once that is done, the book will tell you how characters advance and grow.
+The last part of theirs role-playing game will be dedicated to the storyteller, helping them understand how to build Epic campaigns their players will love to be part of.

 <div class="page-break"></div>

 ## Game Mechanics